 Engagement surveys contain questions about retention, engagement, satisfaction, and everything else that impacts their productivity.
 These surveys are formal surveys that all teams need to take.

-Pulse surveys are a better option if you want to gather feedback more often without overwhelming your employees.
+Pulse surveys are a better option to gather feedback more often without overwhelming your employees.

 3. Pulse Surveys

 Pulse surveys are rapid surveys that contain three to five questions.
-These surveys don’t take more than a minute to complete, so it’s okay if you conduct them on weekly basis.
+These surveys don’t take more than a minute to complete, so it’s okay if you conduct them every week.
 For example, a company can use a pulse survey to assess employees’ satisfaction with weekly work.

 Employee Net Promoter Score (NPS) syncs with pulse surveys.
-ENPS is a measuring tool to see how satisfied employees are with the company.
+ENPS is a measuring tool that measures employees’ satisfaction with the company.
 The goal is to ask one or two simple questions where employees use a 0 to 10 scale.
 The total score of all employee replies is their total eNPS.

 You ask employees to express their satisfaction with the company from 0 to 10.
 Employees who answer 9 to 10 are your promoters, 7 to 8 passives, and anything below is detractors.